openzomboid/permanent-effects-drinks/README.md

 If you think you have found a bug, write about it in the [bug reporting topic](https://steamcommunity.com/workshop/filedetails/discussion/*/*/) the Steam workshop or create issue in [github repository](https://github.com/openzomboid/moonshine-elixirs).

 **Modification "Moonshine Elixirs" is under development and can be updated frequently.**

-## TODO List
-* Add the ability for server administrators to create their own recipes.

 ## Thanks
 Thanks to everyone for the help and interest in this mod.
 You make this mod better.